-While it was incredibly busy during our visit – more than normal I’m led to believe – there is a occupancy level on the website.
-On the top left hand bar, next to the time you’ll notice three coloured bars – green, blue and purple.
+While it was incredibly busy during our visit – more than normal I’m led to believe – there is an occupancy level on the website.
+On the top right-hand under the menu, you’ll notice three coloured bars – green, blue and pink.
 Click on this and it’ll show you the occupancy per zone to gauge how busy it is.

 Check the Activity Timetables

 While it’s a whirlwind of activity inside, don’t forget to head outside too!
-We visiting during the Winter months when it was dark, but the outside underwater Jacuzzi loungers held a certain appeal – and of course the water is heated.
+We visited during the Winter months when it was dark, but the outside underwater Jacuzzi loungers held a certain appeal – and of course, the water is heated.
 There is a beach that can be accessed from The Palm, but this wasn’t an option for us.